Skip to main content

 • Not reused across sessions

-Player usernames and display names are only sent to your backend via webhooks, never to the client-side game.
-This prevents players from spoofing identities and personal information from leaking to the browser.
+Player display names are only sent to your backend via webhooks, never to the client-side game.
+This prevents players from spoofing identities and keeps personal information out of the browser.

 Your game's web page will send session and game_user to your backend (e.g. via WebSocket or API calls).
 Always validate that:

-1. The session is a known, active session on your backend (received via a join webhook)
+1. The session is a known, active session (received via a join webhook)

 2. The game_user was registered via a join webhook for that session